aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/10-cicd.md

 Before we can make use of the GitLab CI pipeline, we would have to define the following variables for the pipeline beforehand:

-- `GCP_PROJECT_ID`: The ID for the project's GCP project.
+- `GCP_PROJECT_ID`: The ID of the GCP project for which container images are to be pushed to or where apps are to be deployed to.
-- `GCP_SERVICE_ACCOUNT_KEY`: Contents of the service account's JSON file that is to be used for pushing the images to the project's GCR.
+- `GCP_SERVICE_ACCOUNT_KEY`: A service account's
+  JSON key that is to be used for communicating with GCP services.
-- `PRED_MODEL_UUID`: Unique ID of the MLflow run associated with a default model to be used for the images of the following services: batch inferencing, FastAPI server and Streamlit app.
+- `PRED_MODEL_UUID`: Unique ID of the MLflow run associated with a default model to be used for building the images of the following
+  services: batch inferencing, FastAPI server and Streamlit app.
-  Technically, this can be UUID for any baseline model as it can be overridden when the containers are being run.
+  Technically, this can be UUID for any baseline model or an arbitrary string as it can be overridden when the containers are being run.

 To define CI/CD variables for a project (repository), follow the steps listed